palonso/manymusic-mtg-jamendo/README.md

 4. Run `clustering.py` to generate a dictionary of tids sampled by applying clustering to the tracks belonging to the different genres.

 5. Run `postprocess.py` to generate a tsv combining several output jsons.
 Optionally, the resulting dataset can be split into equally sized chunks.

+## Annotation of the ManyMusic song pre-selection

+1. streamlit